quibbious/SlowPaceNote/README.md

 ## Optimizations

 There is  a one-file DEV version.
-It's sluggish, and not recommended for people who don't know the ins and outs of pace notes.
+It shows just the symbols and doesn't offer the named symbols.
+Recommended for people who know the ins and outs of pace notes, and don't need the labels.

 ## License